 But at least try.

-Carole Larkin MA, CMC, CAEd, DCP, QDCS, EICS is an expert in Alzheimer’s and related Dementias care and is a Certified Trainer/Facilitator of the Virtual Dementia Tour Experience.
+Carole Larkin MA, CMC, CAEd, DCP, QDCS, EICS is an expert in Alzheimer’s and related Dementias care.
 She also is a Certified Geriatric Care Manager who specializes in helping families with Alzheimer’s and related dementias issues.
-She consults with families via telephone nationwide on problems related to the Dementias.
 Her company, ThirdAge Services LLC, is located in Dallas, TX, and her website is www.thirdageservices.com.